hellohublot/HTGroupMessage/README.md

+## Features

-- 支持 Group 进程间通信, 比如主 app 和 Today Extension 和 VPN Network Extension 三个进程之间的通信
+- Support group out-process communication, such as the communication between the main app and the three processes of Today Extension and VPN Network Extension
-- 单独使用 CFNotification 不能携带消息内容，所以使用 SQLite3 存储消息内容
+- CFNotification alone cannot take the message content, so use SQLite3 to store the message content

 ## Usage